-When training the model with these three losses, the accuracy on the backdoor distribution will naturally suffer, as there is no loss targeting the objective (\cref{eq:backdoor_natural_expectation}).
-As argued in \cref{sec:threat_model}, this is usually not an issue; however, we can adjust the training objective to add this additional constraint.
-When high prediction accuracy on the backdoor distribution is required, we add a fourth loss term, $\lnatural(f_\theta(t(x)), y)$ to \cref{eq:objective_direct}, which recovers prediction accuracy on the backdoor distribution.
+When training the model with these three losses, the accuracy of the trigger distribution will naturally suffer, as there is no loss targeting the objective (\cref{eq:backdoor_natural_expectation}).
+As argued in \cref{sec:threat_model}, this is usually not an issue; however, we can adjust the training objective to add the additional constraint.
+When high prediction accuracy on the trigger distribution is required, we add a fourth loss term, $\lnatural(f_\theta(t(x)), y)$, to \cref{eq:objective_direct}, which recovers prediction accuracy on the trigger distribution.